pytroll/pytroll.github.io/pytroll_packages_overview.md

 # PyTroll package summary overview, dependencies, level of maturity and usage

 Below is a short overview of all packages developed by and/or maintained by the PyTroll community.
 Included is their level of maturity, mutual interdependencies, and known operational usage (as of March 2018).

 There is a great spread in the size and complexity of the packages, and they may address rather different issues related to the processing and handling of satellite data.

 If you are new to PyTroll, and have some satellite data you want to read and display, you should start out by getting familiar with SatPy!

 ## All general PyTroll packages

+All packages are python 2 and 3 compatible unless specified otherwise.
+Python 2 support is not guaranteed after 2019.
+See the individual package documentation for details.

 ### SatPy

 * **Summary**: Python package for earth-observing satellite data processing.
 Reading many level-1 and -2 products, resamples the data, generates composite RGB imagery, and saves in a few standard formats such as netCDF, geoTIFF or png.
 Satpy is replacing Mpop (see below).

 * **Development intensity**: High